Quantitative Error Feedback for Quantization Noise Reduction of Filtering over Graphs: Numerical Experiments

 The same filter design specifications are adopted in this scenario.
 To additionally align with the mean filtering behavior governed by the expected graph shift operator $\overline{\mathbf{S}}=p\mathbf{S}$, we scale the coefficients $\phi_t\to p^t\phi_t$ for FIR filtering over random graphs, leading to a weighted $\ell_2$ design.
 Meanwhile, we obtain its RegFD by employing the regularizer from Remark \ref{Rm5}, and investigate the case when filter order is set to $T=6$.
 For IIR filtering over random graphs and with random node-asynchronous updates, we retain $\psi_k$ and use the consistent regularizer from Remark \ref{Rm6} and \ref{Rm7} to obtain their RegFD.
 With $\gamma=1.5$ and using the same nonconvex optimization strategy in deterministic IIR designs, their RegFD yields \( \{(\psi_k, \varphi_k) \mid (0, 1),\, (-0.520, -1.414),\, (0.221-0.761\mathrm{i}, 0.784-1.044\mathrm{i}),\, (0.221+0.761\mathrm{i}, 0.784+1.044\mathrm{i})\}. \) For illustration, we shall consider its 1st-order real-valued parallel \((\psi_1=-0.520, \varphi_1=-1.414)\) for the subsequent discussions.
 Finally, Theorem \ref{Th3}, \ref{Th4} and \ref{Th5} are applied to derive the optimal QEF coefficients for the above filters.

 Fig.~\ref{fig:random} demonstrates the quantized filtering performance on random processes, evaluated via $10^6$ Monte Carlo trials accounting for quantization, graph randomness, and asynchrony.
-The results show that RegFD with QEF achieves a lower unbiased MSD compared to RobFD, with a maximum improvement of $8.54$dB in the FIR cases.
+The results in Fig.~\ref{fig:random} left show that RegFD with QEF achieves a lower unbiased MSD compared to RobFD, with a maximum improvement of $8.54$dB in the FIR cases.
 Probability $p$ increasing reduces overall MSD, as power scaling $p^t\phi_t$ diminishes nonregularity on $\phi_t$, thereby mitigating quantization error amplification.
 When coefficients remain fixed independent of $p$, the quantization error energy exhibits a negative correlation with graph randomness as shown in \cite{Zhengconf}, suggesting that sparser connections inhibit error accumulation during combination.
-The middle panel highlights that even when considering bias from graph randomness, the proposed method maintains a lower deviation than the non-feedback model in the 1st-order IIR, approaching the theoretical lower bound \(Var[\mathbf{y}]\) in the absence of quantization, with a $4.67$dB improvement.
-The final panel underscores QEF's robustness to arbitrary node selection probabilities, where we exemplify two cases $p=16/64, 48/64$, meaning the expected nodes to update are 16 and 48 out of a total of 64 nodes.
+The results in Fig.~\ref{fig:random} middle highlight that even when considering bias from graph randomness, the proposed method maintains a lower deviation than the non-feedback model in the 1st-order IIR, approaching the theoretical lower bound \(Var[\mathbf{y}]\) in the absence of quantization, with a $4.67$dB improvement.
+The results in Fig.~\ref{fig:random} right underscore QEF's robustness to arbitrary node selection probabilities, where we exemplify two cases $p=16/64, 48/64$, meaning the expected nodes to update are 16 and 48 out of a total of 64 nodes.
 It shows that the node update probability $p$ primarily affects convergence rates, and QEF results in a maximum steady-state MSD improvement of $10.11$dB for these two cases.